hanshoglund/vitry/manual.md

 Perhaps the most general musical property, time turns out difficult to model in a simple yet coherent way.
 Thus we will provide several different, though related, time models and a simple taxonomy to keep track of them, and their various properties.^[Here time is taken to mean a measurable unit of time (as in the sentence "one second's time"), not the amount of beats in a musical pulsation.]

 We use a type `time` as the root of our hierarchy of time models.
 For simplicity, we will limit this type to linear and synchronous models, and use completely separate types when this is not the case.
 By *linear* we mean that `time` progresses consistently without repetition or jumps, and by *synchronous* that relations between `time` values can be taken to hold in all cases.^[As long as the conductor (or the transport system of the studio) behaves properly.]
 This will be sufficient to represent most conventional music.
 Nonlinear and nonsynchronous time will be covered in later sections.

+### Time scale

 TODO absolute and relative (time)

+### Positions and durations

 Time values are commonly used to represent *positions* in a bar-beat grid, as well as *durations*, meaning the difference between the onset and offset position of a certain event.
 There is no real need to make this distinction on the type level, but we will introduce two handy synonyms for `time` that can be used to prevent mix-ups when working larger time structures.

-TODO make distinction between abs/rel *time scale* as above and abs/rel *notation* as in MIDI
+TODO make distinction between abs/rel *time scale* as above and abs/rel *durations* as in MIDI

 ~~~~~~~~~~~~~~~~~~~~
 type